chef/chef-web-docs/content/deprecations_chef_gem_compile_time.md

 details).
 It is now possible to control which phase the resource is run in.
 Calling `chef_gem` without specifying the phase is now deprecated.

-This deprecation warning was added in Chef Client 12.1.0, and using `chef_gem` without specifying a phase will become an error in Chef Client 13.
+This deprecation warning was added in Chef Infra Client 12.1.0, and using `chef_gem` without specifying a phase will become an error in Chef Client 13.